Get Tech Tips

 For an HVAC contractor, it is in our best interest as an “essential service provider” to keep our technicians and customers safe while still doing our jobs.
 The following is a list of policies and procedures you could put into place to help.

-- Wash hands thoroughly for 20 seconds with soap and water using vigorous friction
+- Wash hands thoroughly for 20 seconds with soap and water using vigorous friction, including:

-- Employees stay home if they showing any symptoms, make it easy on them to stay home.
+- Employees should stay home if they show any symptoms; make it easy for them to stay home.

 Customer Interaction Zones